Portland Brain Injury Attorney

 A brain injury not only changes a victim’s life but the lives of their family as well.
 The recovery process is a long, difficult road, and is also very expensive.
 Portland brain injury victims may need to undergo many surgeries, extensive therapy, or require constant care.

-When someone else’s wrongful actions result in another person suffering a serious brain injury, a brain injury victim has the right seek the money they need from those responsible to care for themselves and their family after a brain injury accident – which is why it is sometimes necessary to hire Portland brain injury attorneys to help you through the personal injury process.
-If you are looking for Causes, Symptoms, or Causes of traumatic brain injury, please see our infographic.
+When someone else’s wrongful actions result in another person suffering a serious brain injury, a brain injury victim has the right to seek the money they need from those responsible to care for themselves and their family after a brain injury accident – which is why it is sometimes necessary to hire a Portland brain injury attorney to help you through the personal injury process.

 A brain injury is often catastrophic, and victims can sometimes never fully recover.
 Unlike most tissues in the body, the brain isn’t able to regenerate its cells.
 Once brain cells are damaged or the connections between them are broken, the functions they perform are lost, unless the brain learns to perform them in a new way.
 Oregon brain injury victims usually have permanent problems because of the injury, including difficulty with their senses, movement, emotions, and/or cognitive abilities.
 Sometimes a person who suffers a brain injury can even experience a severe personality change that may be permanent.

 What Are The Most Common Types of Brain Injuries?

 A brain injury is often caused by a jolt, blow, or bump to a person’s head, or a penetrating head injury that upsets a brain’s normal functioning.
 A brain injury caused in this way is referred to as a traumatic brain injury or TBI.
 The seriousness of a brain injury can range from “mild,” which is defined as a short change in a person’s mental state or consciousness; to “severe,” which is defined as a long period of unconsciousness or amnesia after an injury.